A Closer Look at Lice Bites and Rashes with Pictures

 Pubic Lice (Crabs)

-Pubic lice, also known as “crabs,” live in course hair, usually pubic hair.
+Pubic lice, also known as “crabs,” live in coarse hair, usually pubic hair.
 However, pubic lice can make their way into eyebrows, beards, and chest hair.
 They can also (rarely) infest eyelashes.
 Pubic lice is an STD and is usually only passed during intercourse.

 Pubic Lice Bites